Bikini Body Workouts for Women that Work

 This deceptively challenging exercise sculpts your entire core and hip flexors.
 Don’t do these in a rush!
 You want to lower as slowly as possible and with total control.
 Don’t let your legs come crashing down.
 Squeeze your glutes to engage them and protect your lower back.

 Lie on the floor on your back with your arms extended straight out to your sides, palms up.
 Lift your legs straight up in the air, feet together, and with a slight bend in the knees.
 With a rigid core, slowly lower your legs back down to the floor.
 Try to take 3-5 seconds to lower the legs.
 Keep your back firmly planted into the floor; if you end up with an arched lower back, don’t lower your legs as much.

-Mountain climbers will tone your tummy while adding a huge cardio boost to the 30-day bikini body challenge.
+Mountain climbers will tone your tummy while adding a huge cardio boost to the 30 day beachbody challenge.
 These can be done slowly, but for this challenge, do them fast to really get your heart pumping!

 Set up in a push-up position with straight arms.
 Brace your core, lift your right foot off the ground, and raise your knee up to your chest.
 Return to the starting position and then repeat with your left leg.
 Keep alternating until time is up.

 Burpees are the total-body conditioning move that you love to hate.
-They’re included in the 4-week challenge for a fat-blasting boost and to strengthen your upper body and core.
+They’re included in the 4-week beach body challenge for a fat-blasting boost, cardio blast and to strengthen your upper body and core.

 From a standing position, squat down to the floor and put your hands on the ground.
 Jump your feet back until you’re in the top position of a push-up.
-Immediately hop back to the push-up position and then explosively jump up into the air.
+Perform a push-up then immediately hop back to the squatting position and then explosively jump up into the air.
 Repeat and do as many as you can during the prescribed time.

 (2 of 4)